 The event queue is an Icon list that stores events until the program processes them.
 When a user presses a key, clicks or drags a mouse, or resizes a window, three values are placed on the event queue: the event itself, followed by two integers containing associated event information.
-The low-order sixteen bits of the two integers give the mouse location in pixel coordinates at the time of the event.
-The high-order sixteen bits are reserved by the system.
 Events are removed from the queue by built-in input functions including read() and reads().

 In addition to the "cooked" input functions read() and reads(), two "raw" input functions are defined for windows.
-XPending(w) produces the event queue, while XEvent(w) produces the next event for window W and removes it from the queue.
+XPending(w) produces the event queue, while XEvent(w) produces the next event for window w and removes it from the queue.

 If no events are pending, the list returned by XPending() is empty.
 If events are pending, the number of elements on the event queue is normally XPending(w) / 3.
 The list returned by XPending() is special in that it remains attached to the window, and additional events may be added to it at any time during program execution.
 In other respects it is an ordinary list and can be manipulated using Icon's list functions and operators.
+Details of the list format are presented in Appendix E.

 Since the list returned by XPending() remains attached to the window and is used by subsequent calls to XEvent(), it can be used to achieve a variety of effects such as simulating key or mouse activity within the application.
 The ordinary list function push() is all that is required to insert events at the head of the queue (that is, so that they are the next events to be read).
-Inserting events at the tail of the queue is complicated by the fact that the X server can add events between calls to put() that the program might make.
-XPending(w,x1,...,x_n) adds x1 through x_n to the end of w's pending list in guaranteed consecutive order.
+Inserting events at the tail of the queue is complicated by the fact that the window system can add events between calls to put() that the program might make. $XPending(w,x_1,...,x_n)$ adds x_1 through x_n to the end of w's pending list in guaranteed consecutive order.